smukkejohan/RTIMULib/README.md

 ## Release history

+### May 17 2015 - 6.3.0

+Added support for the BNO055.
+This is experimental as I2C read operations using a Raspberry Pi are unreliable.
+This is under investigation.
+The BNO055 always uses its onchip fusion rather than RTIMULib filters.

 ### April 30 2015 - 6.2.1

 Added second order temperature compensation for MS5611 and MS5637.
 MS5637 still seems to be affected by temperature - this is being investigated.